Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a `VPN` connection between the EC2 instance and Amazon S3.
 - [x] Create an S3 `VPC` endpoint in the `VPC` where the EC2 instance resides.
 - [ ] Use AWS Direct Connect to maximize throughput and keep the traffic private.

+### A company has an existing public web application for `www.example.com`.
+The Application Load Balancer (ALB) is configured with a single `HTTP` `80` listener.
+A SysOps administrator must ensure that all web requests to `www.example.com` are encrypted between the client and the `ALB`.
+The SysOps administrator already has requested and validated a public certificate for `www.example.com` in AWS Certificate Manager (ACM).
+Existing users of the application must not be required to change the endpoint to which they are connecting.
+Which additional set of steps should the SysOps administrator take to meet these requirements?

+- [ ] Create an additional `ALB` listener for `HTTPS` on port `443`.
+Set the default action to forward all traffic to the target group.
+Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
+- [ ] Create an additional `ALB` listener for `HTTPS` on port `443`.
+Set the default action to forward all traffic to the target group.
+Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
+Delete the original HTTP listener on port 80.
+- [ ] Modify the `ALB` default rule for the HTTP port 80 listener.
+Create a rule in the listener to forward all traffic for the host www example.com to the target group.
+Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
+- [x] Modify the `ALB` default rule for the HTTP port `80` listener to redirect to `HTTPS` on port `443`.
+Create an additional `HTTPS` listener on port `443`.
+Set the default action to forward all traffic to the target group.
+Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.

+### A SysOps administrator needs to configure the Amazon Route 53 hosted zone for `example.com` and `www.example.com` to point to an Application Load Balancer (ALB).
+Which combination of actions should the SysOps administrator take to meet these requirements?
+(Choose two.)

+- [ ] Configure an `A` record for `example.com` to point to the IP address of the `ALB`.
+- [ ] Configure an `A` record for `www.example.com` to point to the IP address of the `ALB`.
+- [x] Configure an alias record for `example.com` to point to the `CNAME` of the `ALB`.
+- [x] Configure an alias record for `www.example.com` to point to the Route 53 `example.com` record.
+- [ ] Configure a `CNAME` record for `example.com` to point to the `CNAME` of the `ALB`.